shu0202/Anton3.0/README.md

 1. run main_screen.py after downloading all prerequisites
 2. set up saving paths using the option function

+Note:
-For running in terminal, please see README_anton for more information
+For running in terminal, please see README_anton for more information.
+For more example pieces for diagnose, please see folder example.